davidrogers090/smart-irrigation/README.md

 # smart-irrigation
 A smart irrigation system that allows for irrigation control via REST.
 A simple WebApp will be provided.
+NOTE: This project is not complete.
+Use Postman or other testing tools to access the backend.

 # Development tools
 Tomcat 9